zaloplatform/zalo-java-sdk/README.md

 # Zalo Platform SDK Java

-A SDK for building Chatbot, Community, Shop and Article on Zalo Platform.
+A SDK for building Chatbot, Shop and Article on Zalo Platform.

 Landing page: <a href="https://developers.zalo.me/">https://developers.zalo.me/</a><br>